tunapanda/wp-h5p-xapi/readme.txt

 If you find this plugin useful we would like to know about it!
 [Tell us your story!](http://www.tunapanda.org/#contact).

+= For developers =

+This plugin makes the following hooks available:

+* `h5p-xapi-pre-save` <br>
+This filter is applied before the statement is saved.
+Plugins implementing this filter have a chance to modify or add information to the statement to be saved.
+It's also possible to block the statement from being saved by returning NULL.

+* `h5p-xapi-post-save` <br>
+This action is triggered after a statement has been saved to xAPI.
+The statement that was just saved is passed to the action as a parameter in the form of an array.

+* `h5p-xapi-auth-settings` <br>
+This filter is applied as a means for other plugins to provide settings for connecting to the xAPI backend.
+If this filter is implemented, the wp-h5p-xapi plugin will pick up the connection settings from there and operate in the background, i.e. not show any settings page.
+The filter function should return an array contining the keys `endpoint_url`, `username` and `password`.

 == Installation ==
 Download the plugin and upload it in the plugins section of your wordpress instance.